chiranjeev-sehgal/postgres-trainee-package-july-10/SUBMISSION.md

 ## Commands Run

 ## AI Usage Confirmation
-I confirm that I did not use AI tools during this challenge: Yes / No
+I confirm that I did not use AI tools during this challenge: Yes

 ## Known Remaining Issues

+There is issue with parsing of data due to which post method give error, unable to resolve it.

 ## Final Confidence Level
-Low / Medium / High
+Medium